Celebrate Earth Month in Issaquah!

 - Make crafts from recycled products.

 - Learn a new skill like sewing that can help keep materials out of the landfill.
+Here are some simple tips on repairing clothes.

 - Take the Food: Too Good to Waste Challenge to learn how much food you are throwing away.

 - Write an email or letter to an elected official about your environmental concerns.
+This District Finder will help you find your state representatives.